farque65/ad-skipper/README.md

 ## Purpose

-The primary purpose of the Ad Skipper extension is to improve user experience by reducing the time spent waiting for ads to finish playing.
+The primary purpose of the Skipper extension is to improve user experience by reducing the time spent waiting for ads to finish playing.
 This extension is especially useful for frequent users of video streaming websites where ads are common.

 ## How to Use